catapinedajr/Admin-Portal/docs/API_REFERENCE.md

 ### GET /api/community/forum-posts/:postId/replies

-Returns all replies for a post, structured for threading.
+Returns all replies for a post with threading information.

 **Response:**
 ```json